Right to Information

 Organization Chart

-1.1.6 Any other details-the genesis, inception, formation of the department and the HoDs from time to time as well as the committees/ Commissions constituted from time to time have been dealt
+1.1.6 Any other details-the genesis, inception, formation of the department and the HoDs from time to time as well as the committees/ Commissions constituted from time to time have been dealt:

 CMLRE is implementing different projects under the continuing plans/schemes of the GOI.
-Since inception under the leadership of the Director, Prof Raveendranathan V, the centre was coordinating Research and development projects under the umbrella of MLR in various research institutes/universities.
-Later in 2006, Dr. V N Sanjeevan took charge of the Centre and the programmes with a vision to expand it to National Centre on MLR in India.
+Since inception under the leadership of the Director, Prof. Raveendranathan.V, the Centre was coordinating Research and development projects under the umbrella of MLR in various research institutes/universities.
+Later in 2006, Dr.V N Sanjeevan took charge of the Centre and the programmes with a vision to expand it to National Centre on MLR in India.
 He retired in 2013.
 Followed by him, Dr. Madheswaran took charge as Director from November 2013.
 His successor Dr. M Sudhakar continued (joined September, 2014) to lead the activities and established a permanent campus in Puthuvype, Kochi during 2019.
 He retired in December 2019.
 Also, in-house research capability was strengthened and the journey was effectively carried forward further by Dr. M.V.
-Ramanamurthy (Joined as Director, CMLRE on January 2020 and relieved on October, 2020), and thereafter by Dr. G.V.M.
-Gupta, HoD, CMLRE; who strengthened the in-house lab facility for MLR activity, who continued till May 2025.
+Ramanamurthy (Joined as Director, CMLRE in January 2020 and relieved in October 2020), and thereafter by Dr. G.V.M.Gupta,HoD, CMLRE; who strengthened the in-house lab facility for MLR activity, who continued till May 2025.
 Thereafter, Dr. MahesKumar took charge as HoD of CMLRE on 28/05/2025 (Continuing).

-1.2 Power and duties of its officers and employees
+1.2 Power and duties of its officers and employees [ Section 4(1) (b)(ii)]

 Sl.
 No. Designation Name Power and Duties of Employees